 Agosto Machado

-Agosto Machado lives and works in New York City.
-He is a Chinese-Spanish-Filipino activist and visual and performing artist who describes himself as “an orphan with a sixth-grade education, and a degree from the university of the streets.”
+Machado has described himself as “an orphan with a sixth-grade education, and a degree from the university of the streets” who feels “very blessed he fell into the most magnificent, wonderful, Alice in Wonderland world of downtown NYC” (1).
 He grew up in Hell’s Kitchen in Manhattan until the neighborhood was demolished to make way for Lincoln Center in the late fifties.
 He decamped to Greenwich Village “to lead the life of a pre-Stonewall street queen,” he has said.
 “We came to the Village to express ourselves.
-I didn’t really feel I was part of the majority culture.”
+I didn’t really feel I was part of the majority culture” (2).

 “Jack Smith didn’t invent glitter, but he gave it a sense of purpose.
-Hibiscus and the Cockettes loved it too,” Machado is reported to have said.
-“I wasn’t officially a Cockette at that point, but then I was actually voted in when they were in New York.”
+Hibiscus and the Cockettes loved it too” (6), Machado is reported to have said.
+“I wasn’t officially a Cockette at that point, but then I was actually voted in when they were in New York” (7).

 Over the course of six decades, Machado has performed at countless theaters, galleries, clubs, lofts, and underground venues including WPA, La MaMa ETC, Anderson Theater, Theater of the Lost Continent, Theatre for the New City at Westbeth, Batianos Theatre, Theatre Genesis, Judson Memorial Church, The Night House Theater, Truck and Warehouse Theatre, P.S.
 122, Performing Garage, The National Arts Club, Dixon Place, New York Public Library for the Performing Arts at Lincoln Center, 8 BC, Gene Frankel Theatre, Chandalier, LBGT Community Center, King Tut's Wah Wah Hut, Club 57, The Mudd Club, S.N.A.F.U., The Pyramid, P.P.O.W.
 Gallery, Howl Gallery, and Participant Inc.